 Be as flexible as possible and work around the interviewee’s schedule.
-Remember, you’re asking people you may not have a business relationship with to take time out of their day.
+Remember, you’re asking people with whom you may not have a business relationship to take time out of their day.
 You can increase your chances of getting a response (and valuable information) if you allow them to pick a time that works for them.
-To make sure they don’t forget, be sure to send them a calendar invite and block off their schedule.
+To make sure they don’t forget, send them a calendar invite and block off their schedule.

 How you can use buyer personas